Understanding Web Storage APIs

 }

-Debugging Workflow: Use Chrome DevTools Application > Storage > Local Storage to inspect origin-scoped keys.
+Debugging workflow: Use Chrome DevTools Application > Storage > Local Storage to inspect origin-scoped keys.
 In Firefox, verify about:config settings for dom.storage.enabled if storage appears unexpectedly disabled.

-Key engine-specific behaviors:
+Key engine-specific behaviours:

 class AsyncStorageQueue {

-this.queue = [];
+private queue: QueueItem[] = [];

 }

-async flush() {
+async flush(): Promise<void> {

 this.isFlushing = true;